Clustering in Machine Learning

-It is basically a type of unsupervised learning method.
-An unsupervised learning method is a method in which we draw references from datasets consisting of input data without labelled responses.
+Introduction to Clustering: It is basically a type of unsupervised learning method.
+An unsupervised learning method is a method in which we draw references from datasets consisting of input data without labeled responses.
 Generally, it is used as a process to find meaningful structure, explanatory underlying processes, generative features, and groupings inherent in a set of examples.

 Clustering is the task of dividing the population or data points into a number of groups such that data points in the same groups are more similar to other data points in the same group and dissimilar to the data points in other groups.
 It is basically a collection of objects on the basis of similarity and dissimilarity between them.

-It is not necessary for clusters to be a spherical.
-Such as :
+It is not necessary for clusters to be spherical as depicted below:

 DBSCAN: Density-based Spatial Clustering of Applications with Noise

 These data points are clustered by using the basic concept that the data point lies within the given constraint from the cluster center.
 Various distance methods and techniques are used for the calculation of the outliers.

 Clustering is very much important as it determines the intrinsic grouping among the unlabelled data present.
 There are no criteria for good clustering.
 It depends on the user, and what criteria they may use which satisfy their need.
 For instance, we could be interested in finding representatives for homogeneous groups (data reduction), finding “natural clusters” and describing their unknown properties (“natural” data types), in finding useful and suitable groupings (“useful” data classes) or in finding unusual data objects (outlier detection).
 This algorithm must make some assumptions that constitute the similarity of points and each assumption make different and equally valid clusters.